oracle-livelabs/apex/workflows/6-creating-pages.md

   - Under Appearance, set the Template as **Collapsible**
   ![create patient tasks](./images/configure-appointments1.png " ")

-6. In the Rendering Tree, select **Appointments** and then in the Property editor, select **Attributes** tab and then do the following changes.
+6. In the Rendering Tree, select **Appointments**, and then in the Property editor, select the **Attributes** tab and make the following changes.
     - Under **Settings**,
         - Set **Comment Text** to **STATUS**.
         - Set **User Name** as **DOCTOR\_EMAIL**